joakimunge/deno-local-ip/README.md

 ## Usage

-> NOTE: Requires the all mighty `--allow-run` option as it spawns the subprocess `ifconfig` under the hood, to fetch the network interfaces.
+> NOTE: Requires the all mighty `--allow-run` option as it spawns the subprocess `ifconfig`/`ipconfig` under the hood, to fetch the network interfaces.

 ```typescript
 import { getNetworkAddr } from 'https://deno.land/x/local_ip/mod.ts';